EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/creating_web_project.md

    │   │       └── templates/
    ```

-3. Open the `controller` package, create a class named `BatteryController`, and enter the following code for developing a front-end page:
+3. Open the `controller` package, create a class named `BatteryController`, and enter the following code for developing a front-end page.

    ```
    package com.example.batteryweb.controller;